Do you worry about

 These treatments block proteins that inhibit clotting, which helps restore the balance between the body's clotting and anticoagulant pathways.
 Current options are injected subcutaneously (under the skin).

-Examples of these treatment approaches include tissue factor pathway inhibitors, activated protein C inhibitors, protein S inhibitors, and antithrombin inhibitors.
+Examples of these treatment approaches include anti-tissue factor pathway inhibitors, activated protein C inhibitors, protein S inhibitors, and antithrombin inhibitors.

 Because hemophilia A is caused by a change in your genes, gene therapy works by providing a new copy of the gene needed to make Factor 8.